Temporary multiway traffic signals on the highway

 - Switch off / on plus bagging over large junction heads - £546

-8. When applying for a switch off / on, ensure the approved traffic management company is onsite within 30 minutes of the requested time stated on your application form.
+8. When applying for a switch off / on, ensure the approved traffic management company is onsite and ready within 30 minutes of the requested time stated on your application form.
 Failure to do this will require the switch off / on to be re-scheduled therefore a further fee will be required when re-planning the works.
-Also cancellations or late arrivals on site will result in a recharge of actual costs incurred.
+Also cancellations or late arrivals on site will result in a recharge of full cost recovery.